 “If there had been intoxication in alcohol then the bottle would have danced “ goes the translation of a famous dialogue from an Indian film.
-It is the series of chemical reactions that cascade once alcohol enters the blood stream and reaches the brain that bring that about.
-Treatment in alcohol rehab /alcoholism requires the in depth understanding of the effects that alcohol has on the addicted brain.
+It is the series of chemical reactions that cascade once alcohol enters the bloodstream and reaches the brain that brings that about.
+Treatment in alcohol rehab /alcoholism requires an in-depth understanding of the effects that alcohol has on the addicted brain.

-At a party , the waiter is serving alcohol all around, you have taken a few drinks, you feel less inhibited, your tongue loosens, a few more drinks later -your gait becomes imbalanced, the talk gets louder , speech slurs, you start getting drowsy, you crash on your bed , the next day your head hurts and you have lapses in your memory regarding how you behaved the night before.
+At a party, the waiter is serving alcohol all around, you have taken a few drinks, you feel less inhibited, your tongue loosens, a few more drinks later -your gait becomes imbalanced, the talk gets louder, speech slurs, you start getting drowsy, you crash on your bed, the next day your head hurts and you have lapses in your memory regarding how you behaved the night before.
 All of the above display how extensively alcohol affects your brain.
-Long term /alcoholic usage has short and long standing and at times fatal damages to the brain.
+Long term /alcoholic usage has a short and long-standing and at times fatal damages to the brain.

 The brain is a complex supercomputer made up of trillions of cells called neurons that send messages to each other via chemicals called neurotransmitters.
 Alcohol disrupts this intricate mechanism .

-It affects the areas of the brain regulating reason and judgement [ frontal cortex or the fore brain] causing the reduction in inhibitions and altered reasoning.
+It affects the areas of the brain regulating reason and judgment [ frontal cortex or the fore brain] causing the reduction in inhibitions and altered reasoning.

-In adolescents- addicted to alcohol –the brain has not developed fully, the ability to understand, memorise and retain is damaged.
+addicted to alcohol –the brain has not developed fully, the ability to understand, memorize, and retain is damaged.
 The ability to process and deal with emotions is also impaired.

-Fetal Alcohol syndrome- happens in children born to mothers who drink during their pregnancy.
-Their brains are smaller in size and have lesser brain cells leading to long term learning and behavioural problems.
+happens in children born to mothers who drink during their pregnancy.
+Their brains are smaller in size and have lesser brain cells leading to long term learning and behavioral problems.

 In chronic alcoholism, the brain shrinks in size due to the destruction of brain cells affecting thinking and retention processes.
 This also causes problems in balance and understanding .